Victorpropython/Teennzee/README.md

 ---

-## 📜 License
-- **This project is licensed under the MIT License.
-See the LICENSE file for details.**

 Thank you for exploring **TeenZee - A project for Teens Guidance and counselling**!
 If you have any questions or feedback, feel free to reach out or open an issue.